Oregon Diesel Taxes Explained

 Oregon is unique in its handling of diesel.
 All fuel isn’t used or taxed the same in the state of Oregon.
-Taxes for diesel are divided into 3 categories: dyed diesel, PUC use and everyday road use or “auto diesel.”
+First off there is no sales tax for any fuels.
+The taxes that are charged for diesel are divided into 3 categories: dyed diesel, PUC use and everyday road use or “auto diesel.”
 The big categories of difference are how the diesel is used and the size of the vehicle using the diesel.

 Oregon Fuel Taxes in a Nutshell

 Off Road Diesel.
 If a vehicle is burning diesel “off-road” like a back-hoe, agricultural use, generators or similar use the fuel is not taxed by either the Federal Government or Oregon state.
 This fuel is also dyed red to show it is for off-road use only.
 To use dyed red off-road diesel fuel in an on-road vehicle and you get caught the State of Oregon can and will likely fine you $10,000.
 Yes we have seen them do this in recent history.

 On Road Diesel (auto diesel).
 If your vehicle is below 26,000 gross vehicle weight Oregon charges a per gallon vehicle tax.
 This tax is paid at the gas pump, is collected by the retail or commercial cardlock location, and you do not have to consider any additional taxes other than buying on road fuel.